Time to act –

 Panelists:

-Prof. Dr. Stefan Asenkerschbaumer, Chairman of the Supervisory Board, Robert Bosch GmbH, Gerlingen
+Prof. Dr. Stefen Asenkerschbaumer, Chairman of the Supervisory Board, Robert Bosch GmbH, Gerlingen

-Prof. Dr. Hugh Brady, President, Imperial College, London
+Prof. Dr. Hugh Brady, President of Imperial College London, London

-Prof. Dr. Thierry Coulhon, President of the Board of the Institut Polytechnique de Paris (IP Paris), France
+Prof. Dr. Thierry Coulhon, President of the Management Board, Institut Polytechnique de Paris (IP Paris), Paris

 Prof. Dr. Maria Leptin, President of the European Research Council (ERC), Brussels